-My new expat roommate Mario in Guatemala is ten years younger than I. I am witnessing him learn many lessons.
+My new expat roommate, Mario, is 10 years younger than I am.
+I’m witnessing him learn many lessons.

-"I have way less money than I thought I did," he just said.
-(See bullet point one).
+"I have way less money than I thought I did," he just said (see list item No. 1).

 What is the safest place for your valuables like passports?
 If there's a hotel safe, I’d say it's there.
-Just don't forget to get it when you check out (we're being mindful, remember?).
+Just don't forget it when you check out.

-But shouldn't you have your passport on you at all times?
-Eh, some travel experts say so.
-I think you can get away in most countries with a photo of it on your phone.
-Because I know you're not leaving your phone (but I bet you're using it mindfully!).
+But shouldn't you have your passport with you at all times?
+Some travel experts say yes, but I think you can get away in most countries with a photo of it on your phone or a photocopy.

-You wouldn't (or at least shouldn't) walk down 5th Ave in Manhattan drinking a beer or smoking a spliff.
-So don't do the blatantly illegal just because you're abroad.
-It's as easy (if not easier) to get arrested abroad as it is at home and it's typically a much bigger hassle.
+You wouldn't (or at least shouldn't) walk down 5th Ave in Manhattan drinking a beer, so don't do the blatantly illegal just because you're abroad.
+It's as easy, if not easier, to get arrested abroad as it is at home, and it's typically a much bigger hassle.

-Seven Corners has a CFAR policy, or Cancel For Any Reason Trip Protection Insurance.
+With Seven Corners, you can also add the optional Cancel for Any Reason (CFAR) benefit to your trip protection.
 I can imagine how this phone call might go.
 “Hello, I have decided to cancel my trip and would like a refund.
 Why?
 Well, I've decided to use the money to build a waffle fort instead.
-Is that covered in my policy?
+Is that covered in my plan?
 It is!?
 Wonderful!”
-With RoundTrip Elite, you get a 75% refund.
-There are some caveats, so be sure to read the policy.